one-ring-ai/web2md/README.md

 ### Fetching Images

 To fetch image search results, send a GET request to the `/images` endpoint with the query parameters `q` (search query) and `num_results` (number of results).
+Note that you have to enable image processing in the `.env` file.

 Example:
 ```sh